 The ability to work comfortably and easily move resources and tools between elements is fundamentally important to permaculture land management.
 Good work flow depends upon work spaces that are designed with room to work and turn around, with easy to access to work spaces, and so hauling resources is smooth (free of obstructions, corners and stops).

-3. Six common-sense recommendations for designing a permaculture garden
+3. Seven common-sense recommendations for designing a permaculture garden

 3.1.
 Build beds on contour